Overview

 ```

-Execute the following command to initialize the database. * -A: Specify authentication method, -W: Option to display password input prompt
+Execute the following command to initialize the database. ※ -A: Authentication method specification, -W: Option to display password input prompt

-After execution, a password input prompt will be displayed, so enter your password.
-The password set here will be used in step 3.2, so please make a note of it so you do not forget it.
+After execution, a password input prompt will be displayed, so enter a password.
+Please make a note of the password set here as it will be used in step 3.2.

 ```